outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

  My definition of the purpose of a one-to-one is:
  > to create a safe space where you and your line report can talk about what's affecting them at work.

- This allows you as a manager to ensure that your report feels seen, heard, respected, and valued and has the correct amount of [autonomy, mastery, purpose](https://www.wob.com/en-gb/books/daniel-h-pink/drive/9781847677686), and sense of belonging to feel motivated.
+ This allows you as a manager to ensure that your report feels seen, heard, respected, and valued and that they have the correct amount of [autonomy, mastery, purpose](https://www.wob.com/en-gb/books/daniel-h-pink/drive/9781847677686), and sense of belonging to feel motivated.

  When done well, it leads to employees with a high level of [psychological safety](https://blackwells.co.uk/bookshop/product/9781119477242) that will respectfully challenge you so that you can make excellent decisions about the business and your teams.
 When poorly done, it destroys trust, erodes motivation and ultimately leads to retention risk and reduced productivity.

- It can be helpful to explicitly state to your line report what your expectations are of one-to-ones and hear from them what they expect so that you can come to an agreement and be on the same page.
+ It can be helpful to explicitly state to your line report what your expectations are of one-to-ones as well as hear from them what they expect so that you can come to an agreement and be on the same page.

 ### What A One-To-One Is Not

  A one-to-one is not any of these things:
  * A therapy session.
 You’re likely to be woefully underqualified to do any therapy with your line reports as a line manager.
 Be careful not to wander into this territory.
 Be prepared with a signpost to relevant services that may help them, such as your company’s employee assistance plan and counselling.
  * A chance for you to push your agenda as a manager and talk the whole time.
 If you need to disseminate information, get status updates, or try something on your mind, schedule a different meeting or do it asynchronously.
  * A chance for your line report to ad-hoc reverse coach you on whatever problems might be on your mind.
 That's for your manager to hold a space for you or find peer support.
-Reverse coaching can be a powerful tool, and I would encourage you to allow your reports to do this at a separate time and space that you both agree.
+[Reverse coaching](https://www.linkedin.com/pulse/why-your-organization-needs-reverse-coaching-program-shinjini-sur/) can be a powerful tool, and I would encourage you to allow your reports to do this at a separate time and space that you both agree.

 ## How Often Should You Do One To Ones?